Quick to make, slow to ferment

 The secret is gradually increasing fibre and diversity and transforming the dough using fermentation.

 A gradual change.

-There is no doubt that the healthiest bread is 100% wholegrain, made using diverse flours, and fermented so why then, are many of the breads in this book 50:50 white and wholemeal flour?
-This book has been written as an entry level book to introduce both fermentation and wholegrain flour into your everyday loaf.
+There is no doubt that the healthiest bread is 100% wholegrain, made using diverse flours, and fermented so why then, are many breads 50:50 white and wholemeal flour?
+These recipes are designed to introduce both fermentation and wholegrain flour into your everyday loaf.

-So many people who are not used to 100% Wholegrain flour, which is high fibre, find that changing from a diet high in refined carbs to fully wholegrain sourdough in one go can be very challenging on your digestive system to begin with first – even when it is fermented. , So whilst this approach is amazingly beneficial to your gut microbes we’ve seen over many years that introducing wholegrain slowly to your diet, gives both your tastebuds and everyone’s digestive system take time to get used to it and fall in love with the textures and flavours.
+Many people who are not used to 100% Wholegrain flour, which is high fibre, find that changing from a diet high in refined carbs to fully wholegrain sourdough in one go can be very challenging on their digestive system – even when it is fermented.
+So whilst this approach is amazingly beneficial to your gut microbes we’ve seen over many years that introducing wholegrain slowly to your diet gives both your tastebuds and everyone’s digestive system take time to get used to it and fall in love with the textures and flavours.

 Successful change is about taking it slowly.
 Introducing wholegrain one bake at a time, and gradually increasing the percentage of wholegrain helps to get your family to appreciate a new approach to bread.
 Change takes time, and it is worth it.
 So, I cannot encourage you enough to work towards baking the 100% wholegrain breads and cakes as you get familiar with this approach.